lilnouncil/lilnouncil-gov/README.md

 even if it is the option with the highest votes.

 If a poll results in a tie, it is inconclusive.
-Inconclusive polls will be processed as `ABSTAIN` in external governance, such as Lil Nouns DAO.
+Inconclusive polls will be processed as `ABSTAIN` in external governance, such as **Lil Nouns DAO**.
-If a vote meets the quorum, a single vote option has the most votes, and those votes meet or pass the Vote Threshold, that vote option will be considered the winner in a binding Nouncil decision.
+If a vote meets the quorum, a single vote option has the most votes, and those votes meet or pass the *Vote Threshold*, that vote option will be considered the winner in a binding **Lil Nouncil** decision.

 ## Members